forestgrape/people_interactions/conflicts/military.md

 #### Mixed (offense/defense) equipment
 ##### Artillery
 * *Self propelled (=fixed mounting to a moveable vehicle).
-Use case: Hit and run offense, quick reinforcement for defense.
-Well suited for terrain where its moveability is good (for many vehicles lots of path tracks mean good & flexible movement).
+Use case: Hit and run offense or defense, quick reinforcement for defense.
+Well suited for terrain where its moveability is good (for many vehicles a good road network, respectively path network).
-* *Not-propelled:* Use from fortified positions and thus strong for defense or 2nd line offense in rather static front-lines.
+* *Not-propelled:* Use from fortified positions and thus strong for defense or 2nd line offense in settings with rather static front-lines.

 ##### Infantry
 * For offense: usually more heavily armored while maintaining the ability to move including the ability to move in settings with provide some stealth and/or cover.
 For example moving in wild terrain and/or at night, camouflage for different situations and terrains.